 On the other hand, in order for the extensions to look good and last a decent amount of time, the hair must be natural.
 The hair that these salons use for extensions comes from communities in need, where women cut their hair and sell it for a very small amount of money.
 The hair goes through a process of cleaning, styling, and maybe even dyeing before it arrives at the salon.
 The process is long as very often the hair comes from communities in India, so this adds up to the cost of extensions.

-Now let’s talk about some examples in real life.
+Now let’s talk about some famous examples.
 Black women who worked hard to be taken seriously and who, even at the peak of success, were questioned about their identity and their heritage and attacked for the way they looked.

 But how can Black artists satisfy this wish when, at the same time, another segment of their audience is skeptical about Black talent and hesitate to give them opportunities to perform, work, record, or act?